 Staying consistent is hard.
 Daily reminders, recipe tips and accountability from like-minded women with similar ‘excuses’ keep you on track.
 Hearing about others’ success is inspiring.
 Feeling the difference in how you feel is life-changing and long-lasting.

-You have to make the committment, I’m not going to lie to you.
+You have to make the commitment, I’m not going to lie to you.
 Eating healthy doesn’t just magically happen.
 YOU have to make the time.
 You have to buy the ingredients.
 You have to pull them out of the fridge and pantry, mix them together and eat them.
-But with first three essentials done for you, making the committment to do this is a breeze.
+But with first three essentials done for you, making the commitment to do this is a breeze.

 We just finished up the latest round of the Breakfast Challenge.
 In case you missed out, there is still a chance for you to do it.
 Registration for my Spring Fling Wellness Retreat is open.
 It starts Friday, April 29 2016.
 And breakfast is the first thing we will work on.

 With the holidays approaching, you need a plan so that sugar cookies and pumpkin pie don’t become your fall back meals.
 The Fall Harvest is a perfect way to get ready for the holidays so your body knows when to say when and when to gracefully say ‘NO’.